christianmkg/mkgmarketingweb/_posts/2012-05-09-agency-101-how-to-cash-in-on-start-ups.md

 In her experience at AdMob, she saw ...
 <ul>
 	<li>Many paid marketing wins were long tail victories: These were larger in quantity but weren't necessarily the biggest ticket sales wins within the organization.</li>
 	<li>On that note, the sales team was closing the 'high touch point' wins through traditional sales tactics of lead nurturing.
-Companies like <a href="http://marketo.com" target="_blank">Marketo</a>Â help convert paid marketing wins into larger sales victories.</li>
+Companies like <a href="http://marketo.com" target="_blank">Marketo</a> help convert paid marketing wins into larger sales victories.</li>
 </ul>
-<h2><em>How are businesses being started inÂ SiliconÂ Valley?</em></h2>
+<h2><em>How are businesses being started in Silicon Valley?</em></h2>
 She noticed a trend in the life cycle of start ups in the valley:
 <ul>
 	<li>Company founded around a genius technological idea / product</li>